nemoarchive/documentation/submission-status-api.md

 # Paging Through Results

 The submission API paginates submissions 100 at a time.
 Therefore, if the user has made more than 100 submissions, multiple requests will need to be issued to fetch the entirety of the data.
-The user will alerted to the need to paginate by the presence of a "next" key in the returned JSON document.
-When paging through the results, the "page" property will also indicate the "page", or slice of data, that has been retrieved.
+The user will alerted to the need to paginate by the presence of a "next" property in the returned JSON document.
+When paging through the results, the "page" property will also indicate the page number, or slice of data, that has been retrieved.
 Example:

 ```
 {